Philippine anti-trust agency starts review of Grab-Uber deal

 The Philippine transportation agency caps the number of ride-sharing vehicles at 65,000 across all brands and reviews the figure every three months.

-(Reporting by Neil Jerome Morales; Editing by Muralikumar Anantharaman and Christopher Cushing)
+(Reporting by Neil Jerome Morales; Additional reporting by Aradhana Aravindan; Editing by Muralikumar Anantharaman and Christopher Cushing)